rul124/Stats5702-Community-Contribution/README.md

 # Stats5702-Community-Contribution
 This is a "Community Contribution" homework for Stats 5702 (Fall 2022).
-It contains a GGPlot Cheatsheet.
+It contains a GGPlot Cheatsheet and also an introduction to Treemapify tutorial.